Where to turn for financial support

 Financial support

-This is a payment of £235.70, paid once a year to parents and carers of disabled children and young people under 19 who receive a qualifying benefit.
-If you’re not receiving this payment but think you may be eligible, contact Social Security Scotland on 0800 182 2222 Monday – Friday 8am to 6pm or online by webchat.
+This is a payment of £251.50, paid once a year to parents and carers of disabled children and young people aged under 19 who receive a qualifying benefit.
+If you’re not receiving this payment but think you may be eligible, contact Social Security Scotland.

 Warm Home Discount